jimmyday12/A-Day-at-a-time/content/home/experience.md

   company_url = "www.fusionsport.com"
   location = "Australia"
   date_start = "2016-07-01"
-  date_end = "2019-06-01"
+  date_end = ""
   description = "Leading a small team to conduct internal and external research and analytics to assist the development of various new R&D projects at Fusion Sport"

 [[experience]]
-  title = "Research Consultant (Biomechanics and Data Analytics)" company = "Fusion Sport" company_url = "www.fusionsport.com"
+  title = "Senior Project Manager" company = "Fusion Sport" company_url = "www.fusionsport.com"
   location = "Australia"
-  date_start = "2014-07-01"
+  date_start = "2016-07-01"
-  date_end = "2016-06-01"
+  date_end = "2020-05-01"
-  description = "Research into various new technologies and processes as part of the R&D arm of fusion sport.
-Including wearables technology, data analytics tools and analyses techniques for existing products."
+  description = "Responsible for the planning and overseeing of various cross-functional development projects to ensure they were completed in a timely fashion and within budget."

 [[experience]]
   title = "Sports Science Consultant"